offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

        C                C
    ```

- * `{bm} k-means clustering/(k-means?|\d+-means?)/i` - A form of clustering where k "center" points are produced, where each point acts as the center of the cluster its assigned to.
+ * `{bm} k-means clustering/(k-means?|\d+-means?|squared error distortion)/i` - A form of clustering where k "center" points are produced, where each point acts as the center of the cluster its assigned to.

    For each actual data point, the euclidean distance is calculated from that point to each cluster center.
 The center point with the minimum distance is chosen as the cluster for that data point.